In a medical emergency, call 9-1-1 | Rehoboth Ambulance responds 24/7/365

 The Rehoboth Ambulance Committee is not a town agency.
 Rehoboth Ambulance is a 501(c)(3) non-profit corporation that has the responsibility to provide Advanced Life Support service to the Town of Rehoboth.

-Does the Rehoboth Ambulance Committee receive funding from the Town of Rehoboth?
+Does Rehoboth Ambulance receive funding from the Town of Rehoboth?

 What is the difference between Rehoboth Ambulance, Rehoboth Rescue and Rehoboth Fire?